Pilots & Passengers: Adaptive Leadership in Turbulence

 I am hoping this will be a smooth ride.
 The seatbelt sign is off so feel free to move about the cabin.

-Turbulence is what the atmosphere does that neither the airplane engineers nor its pilots can administer away, but rather regulate around.
+Turbulence is what the atmosphere does that neither the airplane engineers nor its pilots can administer away, but rather need to regulate around.
 Said another way, the ghost of turbulence is a system condition rather than its exception.
 The ghost resists the perfection of a stable flight.
 Aeronautical engineers and pilots understand their function is to navigate six types of technical bumps: roll (lateral balance), pitch (vertical balance), yaw (rotation), surge (speed), sway (drift), and heave (vertical drop).
 Describing turbulence to Bilger, the atmospheric scientist Bob Sharman said: “it’s not just one thing that’s going on.
 It’s not just atmospheric convection.
 It’s not just wind flowing over mountains.
 It’s everything going on all the time and interacting.”
+Does that condition sound familiar?

 In our diagnostic tool, we identified the following attributes that differentiate turbulence from other kinds of uncertainty:

-1. Irregularity: it can shift extremely rapidly
+Irregularity: it can shift extremely rapidly and non-linearly

-3. Embodied: it registers in the body before the mind
+Embodied: it registers in the body before the mind

 These qualities are the same whether a pilot or a passenger.
 It doesn’t make a difference how well prepared you are, how much data you have access to, or what you previously experienced.
 These three qualities define everyone’s experience with turbulence and are the system's condition.